mmcgraw74/Tektronix-4051-Emulator/README.md

 Both computers in the photo are running the same BASIC program for the Tektronix 4051 that I created in 1979 from the BASIC program in May 1978 BYTE magazine article "Hidden Line Subroutine for Three Dimensional Plotting".

-I found a couple of people through the early internet that had 4051 computers and we exchanged the games tapes, but then my interest wained until I found Dave and Jonathan working on a 4051 Emulator on the vcfed dot org "Other" forum.
+I found a couple of people through the early internet that had 4051 computers and we exchanged the games tapes, but then my interest wained until I found Dave and Jonathan working on a 4051 Emulator on the vcfed dot org "Other" forum in 2018.

 I began recovering dozens of old 4050 data tapes and also 4050 8-inch floppy disks and posting the recovered files on my github repository:
 [Tektronix-4051-4052-4054-Program-Files](https://github.com/mmcgraw74/Tektronix-4051-4052-4054-Program-Files)